 dispute resolution

-Subject to sections 11.27 and 11.28, any dispute of whatever nature between a Shipper and First Gas, either Party may notify the other in writing that it wishes to attempt resolution of the dispute in accordance with this section 18 (Dispute Notice).
+Subject to sections 11.26 and 11.27, in the event of any dispute of whatever nature between a Shipper and First Gas, either Party may notify the other in writing that it wishes to attempt resolution of the dispute in accordance with this section 18 (Dispute Notice).
 On receipt of a Dispute Notice, the Parties shall each use reasonable endeavours to resolve the dispute by negotiation.

 If the dispute is not resolved by negotiation within 15 Business Days (or such other period as the Parties may agree in writing) of the date of the Dispute Notice, then the Parties shall submit the dispute to: